sap-tutorials/sap-build-apps/tutorials/build-apps-workflow-es5/build-apps-workflow-es5.md

 ### Create a data resource
 A data resource defines a connection to a backend, and when executed, will bring back the data we want.
+Here, we need to define the connection to the CAP service hat contains our products.

 1. Go to the **Integrations** tab, and the **Add Integration**.